robmarkcole/kaggle-ships-in-satellite-imagery-with-YOLOv8/README.md

 </p>

 ## Annotation conversion
-YOLOv8 requires images in a specific annotation format.
-To transform the annotations from Pascal VOC to YOLOv8 format I uploaded the dataset to [Roboflow](https://roboflow.com/) as Roboflow allows transormation of the annotations to the required format.
+YOLOv5/8 requires images in a specific annotation format.
+To transform the annotations from Pascal VOC to YOLOv5/8 format I uploaded the dataset to [Roboflow](https://roboflow.com/) as Roboflow allows transormation of the annotations to the required format.
 I also rebalanced the dataset into train/validation/test splits with a 70%/20%/10% split (note these % change after augmenting the test images).
 I applied three augmentations to the training images which are appriate for aerial imagery: a horizontal flip and 2x rotations.
 This increased the training set size threefold to approximately 1.4k images.
 I also resized all images to 640x640 since this is the required size for the YOLOv8m model.
 This dataset is publicly available [here](https://app.roboflow.com/robin-public/kaggle-ships-in-google-earth-dfqwt/3)

 <p align="center">
 <img src="images/dataset.png" width="700">
 </p>

+## Training YOLOv5
+Roboflow provide ready to use training notebooks, and I used the [YOLOv5 notebook](https://github.com/roboflow/notebooks/blob/main/notebooks/train-yolov5-object-detection-on-custom-data.ipynb).
+The notebook is provided here in the file `yolov5_kaggle_ships.ipynb`.

 ## Training YOLOv8
-Roboflow provide ready to use training notebooks, and I used the [YOLOv8 notebook](https://github.com/roboflow/notebooks/blob/main/notebooks/train-yolov8-object-detection-on-custom-dataset.ipynb).
-The notebook is provided here in the file `yolov8-kaggle-ships.ipynb`.
+I again used the Roboflow [YOLOv8 notebook](https://github.com/roboflow/notebooks/blob/main/notebooks/train-yolov8-object-detection-on-custom-dataset.ipynb) as my starting point.
+The notebook is provided here in the file `yolov8_kaggle_ships.ipynb`.
 Training was performed on Google Colab Pro using a Tesla T4.
 The results of training for 100 epochs are below (yolov8n model):

 <p align="center">
 <img src="images/training.png" width="700">